 Lake Nicaragua is the largest of several freshwater lakes in Nicaragua as well as the largest in Central America.
 Located in southwest Nicaragua, it is the dominant physical feature of the country.
 There are more than 400 islands in the lake.

-With an area of 8,157 sq km (3,149 sq mi), it is the 19th largest lake in the world (by area) and the second largest true lake in Latin America, slightly smaller than Lake Titicaca.
+With an area of 8,157 sq km (3,149 sq mi), it is the 19th largest lake in the world (by area) and the second largest proper lake in Latin America, slightly smaller than Lake Titicaca.

 Contrary to belief, the lake is tideless.
-However, there is a daily fluctuation in the water level caused by east winds blowing up the San Juan valley.
+However, there is a daily fluctuation in the water level caused by east winds blowing up the San Juan Valley.
 The water level also falls during the dry season, December to April, and rises during the rainy season, May to October.